Home Doctoral Degree in Criminal Justice PhD in Criminal Justice Programs in Ohio

 Legal experts in Ohio claim that the state has a mass incarceration crisis (Columbus Dispatch, 2016).
 In the last decade, the prison population has increased 12% in Ohio.
 These sorts of problems do not have quick and easy answers; they require legislative and societal change.

 One of the benefits of a PhD is the fact that it can help you qualify for different career options.
-Currently, criminal justice professors earn an average of $78,860 per year in Ohio, and job openings may increase 14% by 2022 (O*Net, 2016).
-Demand for judges is expected to remain stable during this time frame; Ohio judges report an average salary of $82,240per year (BLS, 2016).
+Currently, criminal justice professors earn an average of $66,920 per year in Ohio (Bureau of Labor Statistics, 2022), and job openings may increase 6% through 2030 (CareerOneStop, 2022).
+Demand for judges is expected to increase by 1% during this timeframe (CareerOneStop, 2022).
+Ohio judges report an average salary of $127,350 per year (BLS, 2022).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Ohio?